secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

    is near breaching, send an initial brief response.
 Outline the actions you will take and when the customer can expect an update.
 Adjust timelines as necessary based on customer feedback.
-6. **Use Tools:** Set the ticket to Open and use ‘Due Date’ and ‘Reminder’ apps to keep track.
+6. **Use Tools:** Set the ticket to Open and use 'Due Date' and 'Reminder' apps to keep track.

 By following these steps, you ensure a structured approach to ticket handling